← Back to Home

 2. Compile source code into bytecode (.class)

-5. Execute bytecode using interpreter and JIT compiler
+5. Execute bytecode using the interpreter and JIT compiler

 Step 1: Writing Java Source Code

-• Developer writes code in a text file with .java extension
+A developer writes Java code in a text file with a .java extension.
+The code must follow strict Java syntax rules.

 Example: